percona/k8spg-docs/docs/kubectl.md

         deployment.apps/percona-postgresql-operator serverside-applied
         ```

-    As the result you will have the Operator Pod up and running.
+    As the result, the Operator Pod is up and running.

-3. With the Operator up and running, and you can deploy your Percona Distribution
+3. Now you can deploy Percona Distribution
     for PostgreSQL cluster:

     ``` {.bash data-prompt="$" }